-Sometimes during the internet browsing, we encounter an unusual problem of “this webpage has a redirect loop“.
-Technically this error returns “Error 310 (net::ERR_TOO_MANY_REDIRECTS): there were too many redirects“.
+Sometimes during internet browsing, we encounter an unusual problem of “this webpage has a redirect loop“.
+Technically, this error returns “Error 310 (net::ERR_TOO_MANY_REDIRECTS): there were too many redirects“.
 This problem can occur in Google Chrome and Mozilla Firefox.
-Hereunder you can learn the solution to “the webpage has a redirect loop”.
+Hereunder, you can learn the solution to “the webpage has a redirect loop”.

-The internet a set of thousands of web servers that host millions of websites.
-SEO experts do not recommend to change the URL of a webpage but sometimes we redirect one URL to another URL, intentionally or unintentionally.
+The internet is a set of thousands of web servers that host millions of websites.
+SEO experts do not recommend changing the URL of a webpage, but sometimes we redirect one URL to another URL, intentionally or unintentionally.
 But this redirect can become a reason for a problem- “the webpage has a redirect loop”.
 Whether we use Google Chrome or Mozilla Firefox, this error comes out as “Error 310 (net::ERR_TOO_MANY_REDIRECTS): there were too many redirects”.
 Sometimes, we may also see the same error while accessing our Gmail account.

 In this article, you are going to learn how to solve the redirect loop problem.
 It is really easy to rectify this problem without any difficulty.
 First, we understand the concept of webpage redirection and then the reason why do redirect loops occur.